Vice president, economic research

 Vice president of grain research

 ADM Investor Services, Inc.

-Mr. Freed joined ADM Investor Services in 1992 as director of research.
+Mr. Freed is a consultant to the grain industry.
+He recently retired from ADM Investor Services after 30 years at the company, including time spent as director of research and, most recently, vice president of grain research.
 Prior to that he was with Dean Witter Reynolds as vice president of futures research.
 He also has held positions as oilseeds analyst for Frazier Parrott and as field crop analyst for Continental Grain Co., covering the United States, Canada, Brazil and Argentina.
 Mr. Freed received a bachelor’s degree in agriculture from Illinois State University.

 Mr. van der Goes is the vice-president of cocoa, North America, for Barry Callebaut.
 In this role, he is responsible for the company’s North American cocoa business, including leadership of the commercial team, risk management and financial performance of the business.
 He is a member of Barry Callebaut’s global cocoa and the Americas leadership teams.
 Before joining Barry Callebaut, Mr. van der Goes worked for 16 years at Cargill in different senior management positions within the cocoa and chocolate division.
 His roles included responsibility for Cargill Cocoa & Chocolate commercial and cocoa sustainability functions.
 He currently is Chairman and board member of The Cocoa Merchants’ Association of America.
 Mr. van der Goes attended Erasmus University, Rotterdam (The Netherlands), where he received a master’s of science degree in economics and international marketing management.